biermanr/Download_SRA_FASTQ_Benchmarks/README.md

 - Decide if I should be timing to get .fastq or .fastq.gz (currently it's the .fastq)
 - Add EBI endpoint approach
 - Write up a discussion of learnings
+- Create a github pages as well as the README?
+- Add a graph view?